peymil/atolye15-second-case/README.md

 Repo storage written but not implemented. (updateables in previous run,email,repo name)

+Requests will be much faster with repo storage as it caches previously parsed program outputs. (no need to communicate with package manager api)

 Devdependencies and dependencies treated as one.

 Some tests are not finished.